Tangeni-S/Penetration-Testing-Lab---LazySysAdmin/README.md

 ![9](https://github.com/user-attachments/assets/2b30ad1a-a796-40c6-8fa7-1339c0177a1c)

-The Themes window loads, it shows the current theme that is active as is underlined, in this case **twenty seventeen**.
-To make changes to this theme we select Editor as indicated
+The themes window loads, it shows the current theme that is active as is underlined, in this case **twenty seventeen**.
+To make changes to this theme we select **Editor** as indicated

 ![10](https://github.com/user-attachments/assets/f044b216-45bf-4873-a4c9-e1dcb628be8e)

-With the editor open , I will select the **404 Template** to edit for this them.
+With the editor open , I will select the **404 Template** to edit for this theme.
 I replaced the content indicated by the brace with  the content of the **php-reverse-shell**   script found at **/usr/share/webshells/php/php-reverse-shell.php**

 ![12](https://github.com/user-attachments/assets/74f69943-0afa-4eba-b816-198e5cb3b0c3)

-Having replaced the default content with the reverse shell script i scroll down to change the listening IP address to my kali machine IP address
+Having replaced the default content with the reverse shell script i scroll down to change the listening IP address to my kali machine IP address( NB: PORT CAN REMAIN THE SAME)

 ![13](https://github.com/user-attachments/assets/ab6de75f-cfb3-45c2-b8f4-28fcea93492f)

-Having changed my IP , press the Update File button and ensure it has been update successfully.
+Having changed my IP , press the Update File button and ensure it has been updated successfully.

 ![14](https://github.com/user-attachments/assets/6fb5f092-77eb-4f9b-b996-ca2f4831ca8d)

-With that set, i proceed to go to my kali and start a listener with Netcat listening on the specified port , **1234**.
+With that set, i proceed to go to my Kali machine and start a listener with Netcat listening on the specified port , **1234**.
+Command: **nc -lvnp 1234**

 ![15](https://github.com/user-attachments/assets/c4c6f816-32d8-4236-98ce-9fc94ee134d2)